chiku/JSS-OPD/README.markdown

 * git clone the repository

-* From the root of the project run these command
+* From the root directory of the project run these command

 ``` shell
   gem install bundler